FatulM/shamsi_date/README.md

 - High code coverage with a lot of unit tests.

 ## Recent Changes

+**BREAKING CHANGE:** As of version `0.9.0`, isValid function is removed from Jalali and Georgian dates.
+Now **ALL** created date instances are valid.
+When you are creating a new date instance if think it can be invalid or become out of computable range you should surround code block with try-catch and capture [DateException][].

+Jalali and Gregorian classes both have static constants `MIN` and `MAX` which corresponds to minimum and maximum computable date.

 **BREAKING CHANGE:** As of version `0.8.0`, most of the methods, constructors and factories throw `ArgumentError` with `null` arguments.
 This ensures partial validity of state and `non-null` getter and method outputs.
 Details are provided in dart docs.
 If you have any concerns file an issue on GitHub.